 The mild yet crisp flavor of romaine is perfect for picky eaters and makes it a great base for a variety of salads or wraps.
 It can even be used as a healthy alternative to a taco shell or hamburger bun.
-Nutritionally, romaine lettuce is loaded with protein, calcium and omega-3s.
+Nutritionally, romaine lettuce is an excellent source of vitamins A and K.

 Refrigerate romaine lettuce without washing and keep it away from apples, pears, and other ethylene-producing foods.
 This will help keep the lettuce fresh for up to a week.